The Physical

 Everything sounds the same.
 Everything looks the same.

-We will return to what we can touch.
+So what happens next?
+I think we will return to what we can touch.

-I believe this is why I’m drawn to materiality.
+This is why I’m drawn to materiality.
 I love architecture.
 Furniture.
 Form.
 Art.

 Things that last.
 Things that feel.
+Move beyond luxury or status.
+Embrace the presence of the physical.

-I want to live in a pace (and mind) with things that inspire me because I want to live a life that feels real.
+I want to live a life that feels real.

-So what does this mean for design?
+So what does this mean for creative?
+Probably more imperfection.

+More sketches.
+More texture.
+Marks of the hand.
 Brands with scars and grain and character.

 Minimalism is fading.
 Maximalism is rising.

 When the world turns uncertain, we reach for the sensory.
 And what we reach for in our visuals often mirrors what we’re missing in our lives: clarity, emotion, energy.
+Peace.

 A desire for presence, for boldness, for something to feel.
+I don’t think we want neutral anymore.

 We want life.